-Heat-Up St. Louis was founded in June 2000, by nationally recognized public relations strategist and Emmy Award winner producer/director, Gentry W. Trotter, who also worked for twenty years as a public relations consultant for the Laclede Gas Company in St. Louis.
-Trotter was primarily responsible for community outreach and fundraiser for the utility's Dollar-Help program.
+Heat-Up St. Louis (Cool Down St. Louis) was founded in June 2000, by nationally recognized public relations strategist and Emmy Award winner producer/director, Gentry W. Trotter, who also had worked for twenty-four years, as a public relations consultant for a Missouri investor natural gas company.
+Trotter was primarily responsible for community outreach and fundraising for the utility's check-off program.
 After raising millions of dollars for the utility sponsored energy assistance program, he along with several other community-minded volunteers began on a journey to encompass a regional approach.
 This included Illinois and other parts outside of the natural gas company's service area in Missouri, which now includes electricity, propane, and home-heating oil.
-Heat-Up St. Louis is currently the only all-volunteer, independent regional energy assistance and advocacy charity of its kind in the United States.
+Heat-Up St. Louis (Cool Down St. Louis) is currently the only all-volunteer, independent regional energy assistance, public education and advocacy charity of its kind in the United States.
 The charity also acts as a regional safety net when funding from the government and utility-charity programs falls short.

 Trotter felt the marketplace also needed to engage the public with special event fundraising, (i.e. Hardee’s Rise ‘N Shine For Heat and Rams Gift of Warmth) and a regional independent voice with a strong advocacy position.
 He also felt that educating the public about energy efficiency, weatherization, rate increases, public advocacy for seniors and the disabled and ratepayer financial responsibility is critical for all utility ratepayers.
 Trotter had initially served as the volunteer president of the all-volunteer board of directors.
 He has since left the board and president’s post, and serves as the interim executive director.